-Workplace Violence is defined by Part 27 \ Sections 389, 390,391 & 392 of the Alberta Occupational Health and Safety Code.
-GH's believes in the prevention and recognition of violence and harassment in the workplace, promote a violence and harassment free workplace.
+Workplace Violence and Harassment is defined by Part 27 of the Alberta Occupational Health and Safety Code.
+Division believes in the prevention and recognition of violence and harassment in the workplace and promotes a violence and harassment free workplace.
 Any act of violence or harassment committed by or against any employee, student or member of the public is unacceptable conduct and will not be tolerated.
-Golden Hills (Human Resources/Occupational Health and Safety representative) will:
+The Division (Human Resources/Occupational Health and Safety representative) will: